DeVBulut/Snake3D/README.md

 - Unity Engine (URP)
 - C#
-- Basic 3D modeling / grid alignment
+- 3D rendering with Unity primitives
-- Gizmos
+- Grid logic and transform-based movement

 ---

+## 📘 Course Information

+**Game Development Course**
+Southern Utah University – Spring 2025
+Instructor: *(Add name if you'd like)*

+---

 ## 📦 Project Status

-This project is complete as a polished prototype.
-It’s a visual exploration of classic mechanics in a modern space.
-More levels or styles may be explored later.
+This project is complete and was submitted as a course assignment.
+It remains a fully playable prototype and a visual demonstration of grid logic in Unity.

 ---

 ## 📜 License

-MIT — feel free to use this game logic or grid-based system for your own experiments!
+MIT — feel free to use or adapt this codebase for your own educational or experimental projects.